-Also arriving a few days in advance helps the body get used with the heat and humidity.
+Also arriving a few days in advance helps the body get used to the heat and humidity.
 Now my advice, leave to visit the Angkor Wat complex after the race.
 The place is huge, you walk a lot, climb a lot of stairs, it is really tiring.
-So it is better to arrive about 3 days in advance and just relax at the hotel.
+So it is better to arrive about 3 days in advance and relax at the hotel.

 We hired the same Tuk Tuk driver for the tours and to take us to the race.
-At 4am sharp he was at the lobby, I thought that it was too early but as soon we hit the road I was glad that we left so early.
-Crazy traffic and a lot of people on the start area, it was a bit hard to find a good spot.
+At 4 am sharp he was in the lobby, I thought that it was too early but as soon we hit the road I was glad that we left so early.
+With crazy traffic and a lot of people in the start area, it was a bit hard to find a good spot.

-The race starts at Angkor Wat Temple and goes towards Prasat Kravan, Barneai Kdei, Ta Phrom, Ta Keo, Victory Gate, Elephant Terrace, Bayon Temple, South Gate, Basei Chamkrong, Phom Bakheng and reaches again Angkor Wat.
+The race starts at Angkor Wat Temple and goes towards Prasat Kravan, Barneai Kdei, Ta Phrom, Ta Keo, Victory Gate, Elephant Terrace, Bayon Temple, South Gate, Basei Chamkrong, Phom Bakheng, and reaches again Angkor Wat.

-The race is really well organised, different starts for the different distance(21k, 10k & 3k), hydration stations with water every 2k, isotonic at 9k, 14k, 16k, 18k and 20k, banana at 6k, 10k and 18k.
+The race is really well organized, with different starts for the different distances (21k, 10k & 3k), hydration stations with water every 2k, isotonic at 9k, 14k, 16k, 18k, and 20k, banana at 6k, 10k and 18k.
 WC at 9k and 20k.

 One funny thing that I saw during the race happened near one aid station where they were giving bananas.
-As some athletes just run by they couldn’t manage to get the bananas which fell on the ground, suddenly coming out from nowhere some monkeys grab the bananas and run into the forest.
+As some athletes just run by they couldn’t manage to get the bananas that fell on the ground, suddenly coming out from nowhere some monkeys grab the bananas and run into the forest.
 They were way faster than the athletes!

-The plan was to run at a comfortable pace up to 17k, if all fine I could speed up a bit.
+The plan was to run at a comfortable pace up to 17k, if all is fine I could speed up a bit.
 So I didn’t miss any opportunity to stop to take pictures of the temples, elephants, monkeys, the kids cheering, monks… This is a unique race with an incredible vibe.

 » Angkor Wat Half Marathon Quick Guide: